NSKernel/NSOS/README.md

 A [wiki](https://github.com/NSKernel/NSOS/wiki) is provided to help you build, use and even hack the NS/OS

-NS/OS 0 uses various opensource components. vsprintf.c comes from Linux kernel, iso_font.c comes from .
+NS/OS 0 uses various opensource components. vsprintf.c comes from Linux kernel, iso_font.c comes from Darwin kernel.